Why Do I Taste Blood In My Throat? | Clear Causes Explained

 Can Throat Infections Cause Me To Taste Blood In My Throat?

 Yes, infections like pharyngitis or tonsillitis can inflame and irritate your throat tissues.
-This inflammation may cause minor bleeding, which mixes with saliva and results in a blood taste in your throat.
+This inflammation may cause minor bleeding, especially with coughing or repeated throat clearing, which mixes with saliva and results in a blood taste in your throat.

 Why Do I Taste Blood In My Throat When I Have Gum Disease?